HVAC Systems Providers

 Coverage gaps

-No national HVAC directory maintains complete coverage.
-The gaps in this directory fall into three documented categories:
+No national HVAC provider network maintains complete coverage.
+The gaps in this network fall into three documented categories:

-Geographic gaps: Rural counties across 12 states in the Mountain West and Great Plains have fewer than 3 verified HVAC contractors listed per county.
-This reflects low contractor density in those markets, not a directory filtering decision.
+Geographic gaps: Rural counties across 12 states in the Mountain West and Great Plains have fewer than 3 verified HVAC contractors verified per county.
+This reflects low contractor density in those markets, not a provider network filtering decision.

-Regulatory gaps: Listings do not yet reflect jurisdiction-specific amendments to the International Mechanical Code adopted by individual states.
-As of the 2021 IMC cycle, 43 states had adopted the IMC with varying local amendments; the directory does not capture amendment-level variation, which affects permitting requirements for specific equipment types.
+Regulatory gaps: Providers do not yet reflect jurisdiction-specific amendments to the International Mechanical Code adopted by individual states.
+As of the 2021 IMC cycle, 43 states had adopted the IMC with varying local amendments; the provider network does not capture amendment-level variation, which affects permitting requirements for specific equipment types.

-For additional context on the topic landscape this directory covers, see HVAC Systems Topic Context.
+For additional context on the topic landscape this provider network covers, see HVAC Systems Topic Context.

 1. Cooling Systems